ArunavaChatterjee1997/Project1/cla/cla.md

 # Contributor License Agreement

-Thank you for your contribution to this itsme-Subid software project.
-In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, itsme-Subid, Inc. ("itsme-Subid") requires that you accept this Contributor License Agreement ("Agreement").
-This license is for your protection as a Contributor as well as the protection of itsme-Subid, its users, and its licensees; you may still license your own Contributions under other terms.
+Thank you for your contribution to this itsme-Arc software project.
+In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, itsme-Arc, Inc. ("itsme-Arc") requires that you accept this Contributor License Agreement ("Agreement").
+This license is for your protection as a Contributor as well as the protection of itsme-Arc, its users, and its licensees; you may still license your own Contributions under other terms.

-You accept and agree to the following terms and conditions for Your present and future Contributions submitted to itsme-Subid.
-Except for the license granted herein to itsme-Subid and recipients of software distributed by itsme-Subid, You reserve all right, title, and interest in and to Your Contributions. **(If, however, you are a current or former employee of itsme-Subid, your rights and/or Contributions may be governed by another agreement, including your Employee Invention Assignment, and nothing in this Agreement shall be construed as modifying the terms of any other such agreement.)**
+You accept and agree to the following terms and conditions for Your present and future Contributions submitted to itsme-Arc.
+Except for the license granted herein to itsme-Arc and recipients of software distributed by itsme-Arc, You reserve all right, title, and interest in and to Your Contributions. **(If, however, you are a current or former employee of itsme-Arc, your rights and/or Contributions may be governed by another agreement, including your Employee Invention Assignment, and nothing in this Agreement shall be construed as modifying the terms of any other such agreement.)**